 CASE Conceptual Model

 The CASE Scholars Program is funded by the Office of Special Education Program (OSEP) of the Office of Special Education and Rehabilitative Services (OSERS) in the U.S. Department of Education.
-Grant H325K190028 was submitted under Personnel Development to Improve Services and Results for Children with Disabilities, Interdisciplinary Preparation in Special Education, Early Intervention, and Related Services for Personnel Serving Children with Disabilities who have High-Intensity Needs, Catalog of Federal Domestic Assistance (CFDA) number 84.325K, Focus Area B.
+Grant H325K190028 was submitted under Personnel Development to Improve Services and Results for Children with Disabilities, Interdisciplinary Preparation in Special Education, Early Support for Infants and Toddlers, and Related Services for Personnel Serving Children with Disabilities who have High-Intensity Needs, Catalog of Federal Domestic Assistance (CFDA) number 84.325K, Focus Area B.

 The contents of this website were developed under a grant from the Department of Education.
 However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.